-- 1. For those hired before July 1, 2013, who have not yet had a continuing contract evaluation, this evaluation will occur three years from the date of initial appointment to a continuing contract-track eligible position.
-The continuing contract evaluation portfolio for these faculty members will only be required to include artifacts collected after July 1, 2013. - 2.
+- 1. For those hired before July 1, 2013 who have not yet had a continuing contract evaluation, this evaluation will occur three years from the date of initial appointment to a continuing contract-track eligible position.
+The continuing contract evaluation portfolio for these faculty members will only be required to include artifacts collected after July 1, 2013.
+Post-award reviews will occur in years two and four of each cycle. - 2.
 For those hired after July 1, 2013, the process described above will be followed with the continuing contract evaluation occurring during the fifth year after initial appointment to a continuing contract-track position.
-Post-award reviews will occur annually. - 3.
+Post-award reviews will occur in years two and four of each cycle. - 3.
 For those who were awarded a continuing contract prior to July 1, 2013, post-award evaluations will occur at no more than five-year intervals based upon the date of initial appointment to a continuing contract-track position.
 Post-award reviews will occur annually.
-The VPAA will create a schedule of post-award evaluations using the following process: - a.
+The VPTL will create a schedule of post-award evaluations using the following process: - a.
 Determine the date of initial appointment to a continuing contract-track position. - b.
 Set a date five years from initial award of continuing contract for the first post-award evaluation.
 Subsequent evaluations would occur every five years after that.
 In the case of a faculty member who had completed ten years of service immediately prior to July 1, 2013, this faculty member would have a post-award evaluation in April 2018.

-The VPAA reserves the right to request an evaluation of a faculty member at a date earlier than the maximum five-year interval.
+The VPTL reserves the right to request an evaluation of a faculty member at a date earlier than the maximum five-year interval.
 This may be the result of:

 - 1. A concern regarding the ongoing performance of the faculty member. - 2.
-A need to stagger a Department Chair or Program Director's evaluation workload because of the timing of reviews and evaluations - 3.
+A need to stagger a Department Chair or Program Director's evaluation workload because of the timing of reviews and evaluations. - 3.
 Consideration of prior years of experience from another institution in the computation of a faculty member's total years of service.

-TITLE: Definition of a Credit Hour NUMBER: TL 15.00 AUTHORITY: Code of Federal Regulation: 34 CFR 600.2 State Board Rules: SBR 6A-14.030 SEE ALSO: DATE ADOPTED: 11/15 REVISED: 03/19; 04/20 BOARD SECRETARY:
+TITLE: Definition of a Credit Hour NUMBER: TL 15.00 AUTHORITY: Code of Federal Regulation: 34 CFR 600.2 State Board Rules: SBR 6A-14.030 SEE ALSO: • DATE ADOPTED: 11/15 REVISED: 03/19; 04/20 BOARD SECRETARY: